neiliscoding/covid-tracking-US-atlantic-material/README.md

 # CovidTrackingUSAtlanticMaterial

+An Angular front end for https://covidtracking.com/ API, using Angular Material and ngx-charts.

+# Angular Verion

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.4.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.4. and updated to version 20.1.0 with Angular 20.1.2

 ## Development server